All Sports for Schools athletes have represented Great Britain at the highest level in various Olympic disciplines.

 Michael's top tip for life is to treat other people how you would like them to treat you.

-Great Britain Triple-Jumper Nathan Fox is the Under 16 Triple Jump record holder, the 2008 English Schools Champion and 2010 (Under 23) England Champion.
-Nathan trains at Brunel University and is coached by 3-times British Olympic triple jumper Larry Achike.
+GB Triple-Jumper Nathan Fox is the Under 16 Triple Jump record holder, the 2008 English Schools Champion and 2010 (Under 23) England Champion.
+Nathan trains at Brunel University and is coached by Tosin Oke.

 Nathan's top tip is to "always do something you have a passion for.
 Never give up and always have fun!"

 For over 15 years now, Peter has represented GB in diving.
-Having travelled the globe he finished the London 2012 Olympic Games in 4th place with partner Tom Daley in the 10m synchronised event.
+Having traveled the globe, he finished the London 2012 Olympic Games in 4th place with partner Tom Daley in the 10m synchronised event.

 Peter has won medals at every major international event on the diving calendar.
 His greatest high was winning the Olympic silver medal in 2004 and his greatest low was retiring from the sport in July 2012.

 Peter now wants to concentrate his time on building a career around inspiring children into sport.

 Philippa is a Welsh International Rugby Player.
 She worked her way through the ranks at club and regional rugby before becoming Wales Development Captain.
 Philippa also works full time as a builder and owns the UK's only all-female building company.

 Philippa says "Take your time, stay focused on your goal and enjoy the journey!"

 Rebecca is a GB diver and has competed at both the London 2012 and Rio 2016 Olympic Games.
 Rebecca won a Gold medal at the 2014 Commonwealth Games in the 3m synchronised diving with Alicia Blagg.